Harvard Extension Courses in Environmental Studies

 Toxics in Consumer Products

-Kathleen Sellers MS, Technical Fellow, Environmental Resources Management
+Kathleen Sellers MS, Technical Partner, Sustainable Products and Supply Chain, Environmental Resources Management

 Concerned about toxics in consumer products?
-This course demystifies underlying scientific concepts, including the science that drives outrage and brings concerns over toxics to the fore.
-We explore what it means for a chemical to be toxic and take a systems approach to understanding exposures to chemicals that can result in risks to human health and the environment.
+Join this course to examine the topic from multiple perspectives: the science of hazard and risk, the factors that drive outrage, and the regulations designed to protect us.
+The course content is designed to demystify underlying scientific concepts.
 Case studies of headline issues and guest speakers from the industry make abstract concepts come alive.
 This course provides students with the tools to support effective action to make products more sustainable and to make better choices as a consumer.

 ENVR E-166 Section 1 (14545)